blurgyy/dt/docs/config/index.md

    directory (`~/.config/nvim`), abort if a target file already exists.

 :::tip
-Aborting on existing targets is almost **never** what you want.
+Aborting on existing target files is almost **never** what you want.
 Read on for a better solution!
 :::